 Get the information you need.
 This goes beyond what you need to evaluate a case.
 Take the opportunity to find out how the prospect heard about you.
 How old are they?
 These things are important not just for identification, but for marketing.

 Ask good questions.
-This could be a whole blog unto itself, and we’ll explore it a bit further below.
-Most successful scripts have a set of questions that need to be answered in order to identify if the prospect is a potential client, and evaluate their case.
+Most successful scripts have a set of questions that need to be answered in order to identify if the prospect is a potential client and evaluate the case.
 More advanced intake and case management solutions may add sophistication with “smart scripts” that prompt follow-up questions depending on the answers the prospect gives.

 Take notes.
 Listening doesn’t help if you’re not recording what you learn.
 Whether you do it on a note pad or in a case management system, record the facts.
 If you’re not creating a record, you’re just going to have to do it later – by asking them to repeat themselves, or by asking the same questions over again.

 Confirm answers, don’t repeat questions.
-Few things are as annoying as answering the same question twice for the same entity.
+Few things are as annoying as answering the same question twice.
 If you are following up with a possible client who has already answered the intake questions, you should have their answers in front of you.
 “I have here that you’re 64 and you’re experiencing lower back pain, is that correct?” is very different than, “Can you tell me about your injury?”

 Ask to represent them.
 If you want their case, say so.
 While many people prefer to do business face-to-face, another quick tip is to have electronic signature capability if you don’t already.
-Put as few obstacles between your firm and the case as you can.
+Put as few obstacles between your firm and a signed client as you can.

 Determine next steps.
 Is this case one that has a lot of potential value?
 If they’re not signing, you need to get in touch again – schedule it.
 Do whatever you need to do to ensure you have the best chance to sign the case.